kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Decision maker

 Assesses the software to make sure that it meets the company's needs.
 Requires the facts – not just marketing spin – before signing on the dotted line.
-Wants to purchase the right solution for the company, and ensure stakeholders back this decision.
+Wants to choose the right solution for the company, and ensure stakeholders back this decision.

 ### Software developer